chipsalliance/caliptra-sw/rom/dev/README.md

 ## Header validation

-- Load the header portion of the firmware image from the mailbox.
+- Retrieve the header portion of the firmware image from the mailbox.
-- Header is the only signed component.
-There are two signatures generated for the header.
+- Note that the header is the sole signed component, featuring two distinct signatures pairs.
-- First signature is generated using one of the manufacturing keys.
+- The first signature pair is generated using the active ECC and LMS or MLDSA manufacturing keys.
-- Second signature is generated using the owner public key.
+- The second signature pair is generated using the owner ECC and LMS or MLDSA public keys.
+- To validate the header:
+  - Compute the SHA2-384 hash of the header.
-- To validate the header, hash and then verify that the ECC manufacturer signature in the preamble is for the hash.
+  - Verify the ECC manufacturer signature in the preamble against the computed hash.
-- If the manufacturer signature matches, proceed with the owner signature validation.
-If the signature does not match, fail the validation.
-Repeat the same procedure with LMS or MLDSA manufacturer key.
+  - If the ECC manufacturer signature is invalid, fail the validation process.
+If the ECC manufacturer signature is valid, apply the same procedure using the LMS or MLDSA manufacturer key.
-- The hash is already generated.
-Verify the signature for the above hash using the ECC owner public key.
-Repeat the same procedure with LMS or MLDSA owner key.
+  - Similarly, utilize the precomputed hash to verify the signature with the ECC owner public key.
+Repeat the process using the LMS or MLDSA owner key.

 ## Header validation steps